stretch-98033/raspberrypi-scripts/README.md

 # Pi-hole Sidebar Hardware Monitor

-Adds Raspberry Pi temperature and dynamic fan speed display to the Pi-hole sidebar.
+Adds Raspberry Pi temperature and dynamic fan speed monitoring to the Pi-hole v6 sidebar.

-This customization is designed for Raspberry Pi OS running Pi-hole v6 / `pihole-FTL`, where PHP may not execute from the Pi-hole admin directory.
-Instead of using a PHP endpoint, this setup generates a static JSON file on the Pi and refreshes it with a systemd timer.
+This customization is designed for Raspberry Pi OS running Pi-hole v6 with the embedded `pihole-FTL` web server, where PHP execution may not be available from the Pi-hole admin directory.
+Instead of using PHP, this implementation generates a static JSON file locally and refreshes it with a systemd timer.

-## What this adds

-The Pi-hole sidebar will show:
+---

+# Features

+- Live CPU temperature display in both Fahrenheit and Celsius
+- Dynamic fan RPM discovery through Linux hwmon
+- Automatic sidebar refresh without page reload
+- No PHP required
+- Compatible with Pi-hole v6 / `pihole-FTL`
+- Safe reinstallation after Pi-hole updates
+- Automatic sidebar backup before modification
+- Lightweight systemd timer-based architecture

+---

+# Compatibility

+Tested on:

+- Raspberry Pi OS
+- Pi-hole v6
+- `pihole-FTL` embedded web server
+- Raspberry Pi PWM fan

+This implementation avoids PHP and should remain compatible with future Pi-hole v6 installations that do not execute PHP from the admin directory.

+---

+# Example Sidebar Display

 ```text
 Temp: 123.3°F